phpfunk/alfred-spotify-controls/README.md

 ## Version History ##
+### 1.3.8 - July 24, 2012

+- Add a second extension that does not use growl.
+Not optimal but for users with no growl installed, please use this one until I have no growl installs figured out with applescript.

 ### 1.3.7 - July 24, 2012

 - Update eval of isRunning to isRunning is true to try and solve not having growl installed issue